cornell-zhang/catalyst2018/lab2/README.md

     }</code> is a conditional statement that will execute the first part within the curly braces if the first condition evaluates to true.
 It will execute the second part otherwise. <code> if..else...</code> statements gurantees that one of the two code blocks will be executed and not both.
 </p>
 </details>

+**Sign-Off Milestone: Once you are able to stop your robot by pressing the bump switches, have a teaching assistant verify that things are working correctly.**

 *Critical Thinking Questions*: The code above is used to simply program your robot to stop when, and only when, its bump switches are pressed.
 Why do you think the robot continues to drive forward as soon as you release the switch?
 Is it possible for the robot to ever come to a permanent stop?